 10 to 12 hours

 A few days before Thanksgiving, iron table linens, designate serving platters, and make sure your glassware and silver sparkles.

 Prepare other sauces, jellies, and dressings; store in the refrigerator.

 2 Days Before Thanksgiving:

-Clean your house.
 The most important areas

 are the kitchen and bathrooms the guests will be using.
 Resist the temptation to redecorate or rearrange, as this will only stress you!

-The secret to juicy poultry is simple - brine them before grilling or
+To bring or not to brine - the secret to juicy poultry is simple - brine them before grilling or

 baking!
 This is the secret that chefs never tell you about.
 It's very easy and economical, and requires no special cookware.

 Brining is like a marinade as it keeps food moist and tender.
 If you choose to brine your turkey, check out